agadfs/CRVJA/README.md

 Run the following command to install all necessary dependencies:

-bash
-Copy code
 ```
 npm install
 ```

 Running the Game
 To start the game in development mode, use the following command:

-bash
-Copy code
 ```
 npm run dev
 ```

 This command will start the development server, allowing you to see live updates as you modify the code.

 # Project Structure
-src/Components: Contains all ECS components such as PositionComponent, HealthComponent, IDComponent, etc. src/Entities: Manages entity creation and component management. src/Systems: Includes all game logic systems such as MovementSystem, CollisionSystem, AttackSystem, AIMovementSystem, and RespawnSystem. src/GameTest: The main game logic and initialization.
+src/Components: Contains all ECS components such as PositionComponent, HealthComponent, IDComponent, etc.<br />
+src/Entities: Manages entity creation and component management.<br />
+src/Systems: Includes all game logic systems such as MovementSystem, CollisionSystem, AttackSystem, AIMovementSystem, and RespawnSystem.<br />
+src/GameTest: The main game logic and initialization.<br />
-public: Contains static assets and the HTML entry point. package.json: Contains project metadata and scripts.
+public: Contains static assets and the HTML entry point.<br />
+package.json: Contains project metadata and scripts.<br />

-Contributing
+# Contributing
 Contributions are welcome!
-Please fork the repository and submit a pull request for any bug fixes or enhancements.
+Please fork the repository and submit a pull request for any bug fixes or enhancements.<br />

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.